 - Drafting an airtight settlement agreement with the opposing party; and

 - Representing you at trial, if this becomes necessary.

-While we can make no guarantees on your particular case, we can say that the great majority of our clients settle out of court within a few weeks to a few months.
+While we can make no guarantees on your particular case, our Odessa auto accident attorneys can say that the great majority of our clients settle out of court within a few weeks to a few months.
 Our record at trial is so successful that these days, opposing parties would rather settle our clients’ claims than meet us in court.

 The primary cause of most car accidents can be listed on the fingers of both hands: